Yuki Yoshidome

 Yuki Yoshidome (born 2 August 1998) is a Japanese female handball player for Hokkoku Bank and the Japanese national team.

 She represented Japan at the 2021 World Women's Handball Championship in Spain.
+She represented Japan again at the 2025 World Championship.

+At the 2022 Asian Championship, she won silver medals, losing to South Korea in the final.

+At the 2024 Asian Championship she won gold medals with the Japanese team.